 - Zaachila (2006)

 - Zone to Defend (2009)

 - Cherán (2011)

-The Sarvodaya Shramadana Movement is the oldest anarchist movement, started in 1958, that is still present today in 15,000 villages in Sri Lanka.
+The Sarvodaya Shramadana Movement is the world's oldest currently active anarchist movement, started in 1958, that is still present today in 15,000 villages in Sri Lanka.
 This self-governance movement has a program that starts with an invitation from a village to discuss needs and make a plan of action.
-The program continues in stages to establish a village council, build schools and clinics, create economic opportunity, starting a bank, and sponsoring public meditations, where thousands of Hindus, Buddhists, Christians, and Muslims meditate together.
+The program continues in stages to establish a village council, build schools and clinics, create economic opportunity, found a bank, and sponsor public meditations in which thousands of Hindus, Buddhists, Christians, and Muslims meditate together.